hartzell/cimr/README.md

 - the "ghprb" plugin to trigger a job when a pull request is created or updated.

+Heads up, if you whitelist *any* branches in the Pull Request Builder, you must whitelist *all* of the branches you want to build, otherwise they're silently skipped (unless you turn the logging to `FINEST`).

+Configuring a logger for `org.jenkinsci.plugins.ghprb` at the `FINEST` log level can be useful.

-No warranty (touch it up as necessary, e.g. the `label`, git scm URL), but it'll get you started&hellip;
+No warranty (touch it up as necessary, e.g. the git scm URL), but it'll get you started&hellip;

 ```groovy
 // This job will fire whenever things are pushed to the develop branch